arob5/arob5.github.io/_posts/2024-01-28-Bayes-Rule.md

 ## References
-1. Gradient Flows: in Metric Spaces and in the Space of Probability Measures (results on disintigration of measures).
+1. Gradient Flows: in Metric Spaces and in the Space of Probability Measures (results on disintegration of measures).
+2. Random Measures: Theory and Applications (Kallenberg)